+Another tip on all about natural body care is treating eczema.
 Marked by dry, red, sensitive, and itchy skin, eczema symptoms can be swiftly treated with African black soap.
 Free of artificial chemicals that can irritate sensitive skin, African black soap is enriched with plenty of things that can counter inflammation and add moisture to the epidermis.
 Coconut oil, shea butter, and red palm oil, in particular, provide deep hydration while soothing the swelling and pain that often accompanies an eczema flare-up.

 8. Minimize Scars & Blemishes

 The unique combination of ingredients in African black soap also means it is excellent for reducing the appearance of acne scars, evidence of past skin wounds, and stretch marks.
 Shea butter is a well-regarded ointment for repairing skin tissue and boosting collagen production.
 Red palm oil is a good source of vitamin E, a crucial element for the maintenance of healthy skin.
 And lastly, the essential fatty acids in palm kernel oil, red palm oil, and coconut oil bolster the regeneration of skin cells to help scars fade away.

 Dry skin, shampooing too often, using lots of styling products, and dermatitis can cause flaky dandruff on the scalp.
 Remove this flaky build-up with the African black soap clarifying treatment.
 For oily hair, dilute a small amount of soap with water and let it permeate the scalp for 10 minutes.

 For normal or dry hair, dilute with a conditioning oil like coconut oil, extra virgin olive oil, or shea butter.
 Then rinse away soon after massaging it into your scalp.
 African black soap is powerful stuff.
 So finish by rinsing with apple cider vinegar to help detangle and soften your tresses.